ssddyhr/GWAS_project/QC-workflow.md

 ## Sex check

 Imputing sex resulted in a lot of problematic indivuals, where it could'nt find infer the sex.
+So i decided not to do it, and instead be move conservative and remove problematic individuals using sexcheck.

 ```
 plink --bfile OmniExpress_plus_height --impute-sex --make-bed --out OmniExpress_plus_imputed